 If you’re familiar with my Pinnacle Performance Training or have been reading my “Selling Smart” columns in Tire Review over the years than you know my focus is on success – creating a winning sales, customer service and workplace culture that both differentiates and elevates independent tire and auto service businesses above and beyond their many competitors.

 In this article, I’m literally flipping that on its head and taking an opposing view of many of these proven success principles.
 Since 80% of all businesses are not performing at the level of the top 20%, its logical to assume that most tire/auto service businesses are closer to these positions than the minority that are succeeding at the highest level.

 With that, here are six proven ways to lose customers and damage your business:

 When Ben Franklin said “By failing to prepare, you are preparing to fail” he was clearly misinformed.
 You’ve been getting by all these years without proper preparation so why start now?
 Sure, your sales and service people “wing it” in their customer interactions and you’re no doubt losing sales to well-prepared competitors but that’s okay.
-It’s the way we roll around here; we’re born to be wild!
+It’s the way you roll around there… born to be wild!

 Besides, all that ‘preparation’ stuff takes time and time is in short supply around here.
 We may not have the time to properly prepare and do it right at the moment, yet we always seem to find the time to fix it later.